DocsaidLab/DocClassifier/README.md

 - In the process of connecting the Backbone and Head, using `nn.Flatten` to capture all information and integrating it into the feature encoding layer with `nn.Linear` proves to be the most effective approach.
 However, the downside is that it requires a substantial amount of parameters — in scenarios where lightweight models are crucial, even an increase of 1MB in model size is considered significant.
 To address this, we experimented with two approaches.
 Firstly, we tried using `nn.GlobalAvgPool2d` to gather all information and then integrated it into the feature encoding layer with `nn.Linear`.
 Secondly, we applied `nn.Conv2d` to reduce the number of channels to a quarter of the original count, a step we refer to as **Squeeze**, followed by using `nn.Flatten` in combination with `nn.Linear` for integration into the feature encoding layer.
 Our experiments show that the **Squeeze** strategy is the right choice.
 This strategy not only effectively reduces the model size but also maintains its performance.

+- Introducing features from the CLIP model is an effective strategy that not only enhances the model's performance but also its generalization ability.
+The essence of this strategy is to use knowledge distillation from the CLIP model to incorporate its features into our model.
+This approach has proven to be highly effective, likely because the CLIP model possesses a vast repository of knowledge, enabling our model to learn more robust feature representations.

 ---

 ## Training the Model